 Exercise 1: Vertical pulling in a bent arm position

 In our shoulder mount, with our elbows bent, our biceps have to work hard in the initial pull, together with the lats and triceps as we lift our body up and our elbows move closer to the side of our body.
-At the same time, we need to engage the muscles of our upper back to control the position of our scapular and prevent our shoulders rounding forwards too much.
+At the same time, we need to engage the muscles of our upper back to control the position of our scapula and prevent our shoulders rounding forwards too much.

 The exercise below works the same movement pattern, using a band.
 De-loading the movement like this means we can REALLY focus on all the small but important details of how this engagement feels.